Discovering the Paranormal Activity at The Whaley House in San Diego, CA

 The Whaley House’s eerie legacy continued growing as several family descendants lived and died in the house, including Thomas Jr., Violet, and Francis.

-Despite the numerous reports of paranormal and spiritual encounters within the Whaley House, skeptics remain unconvinced.
-However, the home’s haunting history has made it a popular tourist destination, and featured on several television shows.
+However, the home’s haunting history has made it a popular tourist destination, and it has been featured on several television shows.

 While some may dismiss the Whaley House as a mere legend, for others, it remains a tangible and eerie reminder of the past and the spirits that still linger.